 "No Cars may enter (but bikes OK)" --often in packed neighborhoods or small mountain roads

-"50cc scooters must dismount for right turn"
+"50cc scooters must use the two-step right turn method for right turn*"

 "Do Not Enter" -- On some signs, like in this picture, it only applies during the hours listed (often during rush hour, etc.)